You have questions or suggestions?

 No, unfortunately we can no longer offer a test participation after the late registration phase has ended.
-There is no waiting list.
+There is no additional waiting list.
 Later registration is not possible for organisational and legal reasons.
-From an organisational point of view, we close the registration phase at the latest possible date.
+From an organisational point of view, we close the late registration phase at the latest possible date.

 So please make sure to register within the regular resp. late registration phase.
 If you have any problems with your registration, please contact our support team, preferably by e-mail, during the regular resp. late registration phase.
 The request within the regular resp. late registration phase does not entitle you to take the test.